tentone/gotracer/README.md

 # Gotracer
  - Software Raytracer written in golang.
- - Based on Ray Tracing In One Weekend by Peter Shirley
- - Images can be previewed directly on the window as they are generated.
+ - Images can be previewed directly on the window as they are rendered.
- - Interation can be done using keys from the keyboard, to control the camera.
+ - Interaction can be done using keys from the keyboard, to control the camera.

 ## Screenshots
 ![alt tag](https://raw.githubusercontent.com/tentone/gotracer/master/a.png)![alt tag](https://raw.githubusercontent.com/tentone/gotracer/master/b.png)